What is Software Engineering?

 Software engineers may have a bachelor’s degree in software engineering or information technology.
 They are also well-versed in software development and have experience working with a variety of programming languages.

-The most common route to becoming a software engineer is as follows:
+One route to becoming a software engineer is as follows:

 1. Choose a career in the software engineering field and a specialization.